wp-plugins/show-me-options/readme.txt

 =  How does it work? =

 Show Me Options as two methods for determining the plugin's options page.
 The first is to scan through the WordPress submenu structure and try to find a match.
 But sometimes WordPress authors get creative and come up with some unususal names.
 So then is the 'die hard' method applies, comparison of multidimensional arrays of submenu before and after the plugin activation.

-= Can I suggest an feature for the plugin? =

-Of course, visit <a href="http://www.prelovac.com/vladimir/wordpress-plugins/show-me-options#comments">Show Me Options Home Page</a>

-= I love your work, are you available for hire? =

-Yes I am, visit my <a href="http://www.prelovac.com/vladimir/services">WordPress Services</a> page to find out more.